 Below is an overview of the responsibilities performed by Counting Center employees.
 Any additional knowledge, skills, and abilities may be applicable for individual positions.

-Canvassing of Mail Ballots - Working under the direction of the County Canvassing Board, the canvassing function includes separating mail/absentee ballots from their certificate envelopes, and canvassing the ballots to ensure they are not damaged or otherwise unreadable.
-Hourly pay varies from $10-$15, depending on the position assigned.
+Canvassing of Mail Ballots - Working under the direction of the County Canvassing Board, the canvassing function includes separating vote by mail ballots from their certificate envelopes, and canvassing the ballots.

 Requirements for Counting Center Workers

 Requirements to work in the Counting Center are similar to poll workers, except those interested in the canvassing of mail ballots must be available to begin work at least 22 days prior to Election Day.
 Depending on the number of mail ballots received, some workers may also be asked to work at least one weekend day.
 Those who wish to work just in the Receiving Center must be able to work the evening of the election.

 Counting center workers must:

 - Be a registered or pre-registered voter in Brevard County.